billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 ### Your Intention Determines Your Outcome

-Now, I know that sub-headline sounds like it's from a cheezy self-help manual advertised in a late-night informercial tha
+Now, I know that sub-headline sounds like it's from a cheezy self-help manual advertised in a late-night informercial you roll your eyes at but can't stop watching.
+I know "your intention determines your outcom" sounds like pseudo-logic to you: it sounds true even though it may be just sentimen
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0Nzg4MzU1M119
+eyJoaXN0b3J5IjpbMTc1NjM4Nzc0Ml19
 -->